-We're seeking to form a group of volunteers for the restoration of House 6J in Kampung Sungei Durian, Pulau Ubin — into a community gallery and Muslim prayer space for the residents and visitors here.
+We're a group of youth architect and research volunteers working together towards restoring House 6J in Kampung Sungei Durian, Pulau Ubin, into a community gallery and Muslim prayer space.

 Background